Brittney Griner: Honors

 In 2014, Griner was included as part of The Advocate's annual "40 under 40" list.

 The WNBA included Griner in The W25, a list of the best players of the league's first 25 years.

 She was also named one of ESPNW's Impact 25 in 2014.

+In February 2024, Baylor University retired Griner's No. 42 jersey in a ceremony preceding a game versus Texas Tech.

 Personal life and activism

 In an interview with SI.com on February 11, 2013, Griner publicly came out as a lesbian.
 She also revealed in the interview that she was bullied as a child, explaining, "It's hard.
 Just being picked on for being different.
 Just being bigger, my sexuality, everything."
 She said she is very passionate about working with children in order to bring attention to the issue of bullying, particularly against LGBT people.
 Griner had previously come out to her parents in high school, which her father did not accept gracefully, forcing her to live with an assistant coach for six weeks during her senior year.
 She later wrote a memoir with Sue Hovey addressing bullying and self-acceptance, In My Skin: My Life On and Off the Basketball Court, published in 2014.

 In a 2019 interview with People, Griner stated, "People tell me I'm going to break the barrier and trailblaze.
 I just kind of look at it like, I'm just trying to help out, I'm just trying to make it not as tough for the next generation."
 In 2013, Griner was featured on the cover of ESPN Magazine.
 She appeared in "The Taboo Issue".
 She is pictured holding a snake, which is her favorite animal because they are "misunderstood".
 She says, "You just have to look at it in a different way."

 Her endorsement deal with Nike was the first time the company had signed such a deal with an openly gay athlete.
 Griner continues to push back on traditional gender roles as she regularly models clothes branded as "menswear" for Nike.
 Nike spokesman Brian Strong said of signing Griner, "We can't get into specifics, but it's safe to say we jumped at the opportunity to work with her because she breaks the mold."

 In 2020, Griner, along with teammate Brianna Turner, called for the WNBA to stop playing the United States national anthem before the games.
 She made her remarks after Mercury players refused to take the floor during a pre-season game in Bradenton, Florida.
 Griner said she was protesting the killing of Breonna Taylor as part of the wider George Floyd protests.
 She said later during a media teleconference, "I honestly feel we should not play the national anthem during our season.
 I think we should take that much of a stand."
 She said she does not believe that the national anthem should be played at sporting events.